 Councilman Carlos Menchaca announced in July that he was going to vote down the rezoning after he said Industry City leaders failed to meet his some of his demands.
 Menchaca’s no vote would usually kill the proposal — since the City Council has a long tradition of deferring to the local elected on land use votes — but several other representatives have since announced their support of the rezoning.

 Among them are Bedford-Stuyvesant Councilman Robert Cornegy, Bronx Councilman Richie Torres, Queens Councilman Donovan Richards.
 The application, which the Council must vote on by early November, needs 26 votes to pass.

-The supporters claim that the rezoning and subsequent redevelopment will bring $100 million dollars in tax revenue and create 20,000 jobs, providing a needed boost to the city’s economy beyond just Sunset Park.
+The supporters claim that the rezoning and subsequent redevelopment will bring $100 million dollars in tax revenue and create thousands of jobs, providing a needed boost to the city’s economy beyond just Sunset Park.
 The projection follows a pattern of community investment, Industry City’s owners say: Since 2013, the number of businesses has grown from 150 to more than 550, and that jobs have increased from 1,900 to 8,000, according to the complex’s website.